-- 1. All off street parking areas, including driveways and parking lots shall be improved with asphalt, concrete, pavers, or bricks, unless otherwise approved as allowed through this title. - 2.
+- 1. All off street parking areas, including driveways and parking lots shall be improved with asphalt, concrete, pavers, or bricks, unless otherwise approved as allowed through this title.
+Approved alternative surfaces other than solid surfaces shall provide an annual maintenance plan. - 2.
 All parking and loading areas shall provide proper drainage of surface water to prevent the drainage of such water onto adjacent properties or walkways. - 3.
 Except as otherwise provided in this section, all off street parking areas shall be provided with a substantial wheel restraint to prevent cars from encroaching upon abutting private and public property or overhanging beyond the designated parking stall dimensions.
-This standard shall not apply to temporary uses. - 4.
-Parking spaces shall be marked, including handicapped symbols and signs.

-- 5. All lighting provided to illuminate a parking area shall comply with the lighting standards provided in this chapter. - 6.
+This standard shall not apply to temporary uses. - A. When a vehicle bumper overhangs onto a sidewalk or landscape area, the parking stall dimensions may be reduced two (2) feet in length if two (2) feet is added to the width of the sidewalk or landscaped area, and the additional area is planted in ground cover.
+In this case, wheel restraints may be removed. - 4.
+Parking spaces shall be marked, including handicapped symbols and signs. - 5.
+All lighting provided to illuminate a parking area shall comply with the lighting standards provided in this chapter. - 6.
 All landscaping improvements shall comply with this chapter. - C. Bicycle Parking Facilities: Bicycle parking facilities shall meet the following location and design standards: - 1.
 Bicycle parking facilities shall be located as close as possible to the building entrance(s). - 2.
 Bicycle parking facilities shall not obstruct pedestrian walkways, public sidewalks, or building. - 3.
 It is the responsibility of the applicant to ensure that the bicycle parking facilities meet all Americans with Disabilities Act (ADA) requirements.